Baked Chicken Cordon Bleu

 - Get two shallow bowls and crack an egg in one and whisk it until combined.1 egg

-- Also place the bread crumbs, flour, parmesan cheese and thyme in the other bowl and mix it until combined1/2 cup panko bread crumbs, 1/8 cup flour, 1/8 cup grated parmesan cheese, 1/2 teaspoon dried thyme
+- Also place the bread crumbs, flour, parmesan cheese and thyme in the other bowl and mix it until combined1/2 cup panko breadcrumbs, 1/8 cup flour, 1/8 cup grated parmesan cheese, 1/2 teaspoon dried thyme

 - Dip each piece of chicken in the egg first and then in the bread crumb mixture and place in the baking dish.
+Bake for 35 minutes.

 - Remove toothpicks from each piece before serving.